-Important: Aspera recommends that you DO NOT modify Console's configuration files manually.
+Important: Do not modify Console's configuration files manually.
 Instead, use the asct1 command.
-For additional information on utilizing asct1 commands, see the topic "asctl Command Reference" on page 99.
+For additional information on utilizing asct1 commands, see the topic "asctl Command Reference" on page 110.

 Console's configuration files are listed below.
 If you plan to modify these files, Aspera encourages backing up Console through the GUI or by using the asctl command.
 The asctl command is limited to backing up the Console database, while the GUI backs up the database, as well as all files required to fully restore the system.
-For instructions on backing up Console through the GUI, please see "Backing Up Console with the Web UI" on page 85.
-To back up Console's database using the asctl command, please see "Back Up Console with asctl" on page 85.
+For instructions on backing up Console through the GUI, please see "Backing Up Console with the Web UI" on page 95.
+To back up Console's database using the asctl command, please see "Back Up Console with asctl" on page 94.